horahoradev/revite/README.md

 This is a fork of [Revite](https://github.com/revoltchat/revite) that I've ~~butchered~~modified to suit Horahora's needs.
 Credit for developing the original software goes to the [many contributors](https://github.com/revoltchat/revite/graphs/contributors), most notably [insertish](https://github.com/insertish).
-If you have any questions or concerns about what I've done, you may contact me at Otoman#6721 on Discord, [my email](horahora1567@gmail.com) or anywhere else you happen to find me.
+If you have any questions or concerns about what I've done, you may contact me at Otoman#6721 on Discord, my email (horahora1567@gmail.com) or anywhere else you happen to find me.
 Thank you for your work!

 My changes are summarized below: